Lehoczky/apro-scrape/README.md

 <img src="docs/images/notification.png" alt="AproScrape main window">

-Open the app by clicking on the notification or the icon in the taksbar, and click on the item's link.
+Open the app by clicking on the notification or the icon in the taskbar, and click on the item's link.
 It will navigate you straight to HardverApro and you can contact the seller immediately!